Fauza27/saasquatchleads-ai-chatbot/README.md

-# Caprae AI Analyst
+# Caprae CHatbot AI Analyst
 https://saasquatchleads-ai-chatbot.vercel.app/

-**Caprae AI Analyst** is a sophisticated lead generation and analysis tool designed for private equity firms.
+**Caprae Chatbot AI Analyst** is a sophisticated lead generation and analysis tool designed for private equity firms.
 It leverages a Retrieval-Augmented Generation (RAG) architecture to provide a conversational interface for querying a private database of company prospects.
 Analysts can ask natural language questions to find companies, and then perform a "Deep Dive" to generate a comprehensive executive brief by combining database information with real-time website scraping.

 ## Features